 To meet their quotas, SDRs have to hone their time management skills.
 While they aren’t responsible for closing deals, you can still equip them with key targets.
 Then they’ll have to balance their responsibilities to succeed.

 Your SDRs will have to manage a large volume of leads and relationships while they’re responding to your leads in a timely way.
-So to make sure they don’t get swept up in a wave of work and communication, they must be able to effectively manage their time.
+So to make sure they don’t get swept up in a wave of work and communication, they must be able to manage their time effectively.

 Your SDRs can’t afford to neglect a single relationship.
 If they miss a phone call or take too long to reply to a lead, you could lose a potential sale.
 So your SDRs must be able to remain organized and stay ahead of every lead.

 The best SDRs are able to make good use of the multitude of task management apps out there.
-So they need to be able to understand how to effectively utilize the organizational tools you give them.
+So they need to be able to understand how to utilize the organizational tools you give them effectively.

 You’ll quickly find that your most organized SDRs will also be the most valuable.
-If they’re able to recall conversations and reveal notes when your salespeople ask for them, they could be the difference between losing and closing a deal.
+If they can recall conversations and reveal notes when your salespeople ask for them, they could be the difference between losing and closing a deal.

 Diverse software experience